-To add an IP camera to the BioStar system,
+To add an IP camera to the BioStar system:

-- 1. Click Camera in the shortcut pane. - 2.
-Click Setup Camera in the Task pane (if desired).
+- Click Camera in the shortcut pane. - Click Setup Camera in the Task pane (if desired).
+2. - In the Task pane, click Add New Camera.
+This will open a Camera (Setup Mode) pane 3. similar to the one below.

-3. In the Task pane, click Add New Camera.
-This will open a Camera (Setup Mode) pane similar to the one below.
+- In the Basic Information section, enter a name, type, model, IP address, and port number for the IP camera and enter a user name and password for the BioStar to acess the IP camera. - In the Details tab, click Add at the bottom right of the Device List section to open the Device Tree dialog box.

-- 4. In the Basic Information section, enter a name, type, model, IP address, and port number for the IP camera and enter a user name and password for the BioStar to acess the IP camera. - 5.
-In the Details tab, click Add at the bottom right of the Device List section to open the Device Tree window.
+Select a device to associate the IP camera with and click OK.

-- 6 Select a device to associate the IP camera with and click OK. - 7.
-Click Add at the bottom right of the Event List section and select an event that will trigger the IP camera to send a captured still image to the BioStar system. - 8.
-Click Apply at the bottom right to apply the changes to the BioStar system.
+- Click Add at the bottom right of the Event List section and select an event that will trigger the IP camera to send a captured still image to the BioStar system. - Click Apply at the bottom right to apply the changes to the BioStar system.

-3.10.3 Configure an IP Camera
+3.11.3 Configure an IP Camera